Teskh/WUPS/diagnostics/README.md

 The direction is determined by the sign of the `depth` parameter in the BOY command.

-### Edge Distance Check
+### Wall Thickness Edge Distance Check

-The outer edge of the BOY operation (considering its radius) must be at least 10mm away from the outer side of the wall.
+The outer edge of the BOY operation (considering its radius) must be at least 10mm away from the outer and inner faces of the wall through the Z-axis (wall thickness).
 This is calculated using the `z` position (through-wall position) and the diameter:

 - Distance from outer side = `z - radius`
 - Distance from inner side = `wallThickness - z - radius`
 - Both must be ≥ 10mm

+This check ensures the BOY doesn't break through the wall faces.

+### Stud Distance Check

+The outer edge of the BOY operation must be at least 10mm away from the nearest stud (QS) edge.
+This is calculated along the X-axis:

+- For each stud, calculate horizontal distance from BOY center to stud edges
+- Find the minimum distance to any stud
+- Subtract the BOY radius to get clearance: `clearance = distance - radius`
+- Clearance must be ≥ 10mm

+This check ensures the BOY doesn't weaken studs by drilling too close to their edges.

 ### Diameter Check